nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 # What is a dashboard?

-Data provides us with insights, a dashboard stitches these insights together into a meaningful story.
+Analyzing data provides us with insights.
+A dashboard stitches these insights together into a meaningful story.

 Different tools and technologies could be used to create and deploy a dashboard.
 In this tutorial we will be building a simple dashboard on _nebari_ which could be shared with other users and groups via